Anew McMaster: Stage career

 I wrote ‘A Note’ in 1951, when I was touring with Anew McMaster, the Shakespearean actor-manager, throughout Southern Ireland.
 We presented a different play every night (seven nights a week and two matinées) and our repertoire included Hamlet, The Merchant of Venice, Julius Caesar, As You Like It, Macbeth, King Lear and Othello.

 'Mac' generally took two nights off a week when the rest of the company performed plays like The Importance of Being Earnest, An Ideal Husband, Rope and An Inspector Calls but Shakespeare dominated our lives.
 I had in any case been obsessed with him in the preceding four years but to find myself actually performing in his plays with the extraordinary Anew McMaster was an electric experience.

 Of his time touring with McMaster in 1957 the actor Henry Woolf later recalled:

 [McMaster] had a very strict rule for employment – he hired whoever would accept the least money.
 So the quality of the company was, how shall we say, uneven...
 We did eight different Shakespeare plays a week, and then on Sundays, we’d put on a murder mystery or a romance or something...
 He had a superb voice, and very tall striking figure, and he didn’t have any inhibitions.
 He acted as if it was the most natural thing in the world for someone to act.
 It wasn’t ham; it wasn’t melodrama.
 If there was a height to be scaled, he would do it.
 He didn’t know much about the ‘Method’, or all these dogmas; he was a natural man, who felt things, very strongly.
 Little did I realise I was taking part in something that would disappear for ever.
 It was a wonderful thing, a missionary thing, bringing great plays to fairly remote areas.

 McMaster's only film role was an uncredited appearance as the Judge in Sword of Sherwood Forest (1960).

 Personal life

 In 1924 McMaster married the actress and designer Marjorie Willmore (1894-1970), the sister of Micheál Mac Liammóir.
 They had two children, the actors John Christopher McMaster (1925-1995) and Mary-Rose McMaster (1926-2018).

-Anew McMaster died aged 70 at his home in Dublin in Ireland in 1962.
+Anew McMaster died aged 70 at his home in Dublin, Ireland in 1962.